 3.1.3 Minimum of five reportable research publications or one reportable book (or produce an equivalent body of non-traditional research outputs such as original creative works and curated public exhibitions/events); and or be a named recipient awarded a minimum of $150,000 of HERDC research income in the previous three audited collection years (research income).
 Supervisors must maintain this minimum level of research activity in order to retain registered status;

-3.1.4 Prior to applying for registration complete USC’s HDR supervisor induction, USC’s Research Ethics and Integrity Training and sign the HDR Supervisor Statement of Expectations.
+3.1.4 Prior to applying for registration complete USC’s HDR supervisor induction, USC’s Research Ethics and Integrity Training and read the HDR Supervisor Statement of Expectations.
+Submission of an application for registration as a supervisor indicates acceptance of the HDR Supervisor Statement of Expectations and the responsibilities of HDR supervisors described in these Procedures and in the HDR Supervisor induction.

 3.2 Demonstrate supervision of at least one HDR candidate to the successful completion of their HDR program at an Australian university either as a co-supervisor or principal supervisor or formal appointment of a mentor supervisor for the duration of their first principal supervision (see 3.4).